aspose-total/Aspose.Total-Products/total/en/cpp/conversion/powerpoint-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLT via C++ or Online App" h2="POWERPOINT  to XLT File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POWERPOINT file to XLT within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLT.
+<h2>Why to Convert</h2>

+Converting a PowerPoint file to XLT can be beneficial in a number of ways.
+XLT is a more versatile format than PowerPoint, allowing for easier editing and manipulation of data.
+Additionally, XLT files are more compact than PowerPoint files, making them easier to store and share.

+<h2>How Aspose.Total Helps for PowerPoint to XLT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert PowerPoint files to XLT within C++ applications.
+The suite consists of two APIs: Aspose.Slides for C++ and Aspose.Cells for C++.

+Using Aspose.Slides for C++, developers can export PowerPoint files to HTML.
+This HTML can then be used as an input to Aspose.Cells for C++, which is a Spreadsheet Programming API.
+With Aspose.Cells for C++, developers can convert the HTML to XLT.
+This process is simple and straightforward, and can be completed in just two steps.

+Aspose.Total for C++ is a powerful suite of APIs that makes it easy to convert PowerPoint files to XLT within C++ applications.
+By using the two APIs included in the suite, developers can quickly and easily convert PowerPoint files to XLT in just two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}